sinequa/ngx-ui-builder/README.md

 After running this script, the app should compile and display your components exactly the same as before, but without a trace of the UI Builder in them anymore!

+### Internationalization

+The library has standard Angular i18n support.

+Running `ng extract-i18n` for an application using ngx-ui-builder will extract all the strings marked for translation.